Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

-We evaluated the velocity tracking performance of the robot by following sinusoidal velocity profiles on flat ground.
-We selected three walking speeds at 0.5 m/s, 1 m/s, and 1.5 m/s, with frequencies at 0.2 Hz and 0.5 Hz.
-The deviation from the desired velocity output was quantified by computing the standard deviation of the actual velocity output across five sinusoidal cycles.
+\textbf{Test 1}: We evaluated the velocity tracking performance of the robot by following sinusoidal velocity profiles on a flat road surface.
+For the profiles, we selected three magnitudes (corresponding to daily walking speeds: 0.5 m/s, 1.0 m/s, and 1.5 m/s) and frequencies at 0.2 Hz and 0.5 Hz.

+\textbf{Test 2}: We evaluated the position tracking performance of the cane robot by tracking the fixed AprilTag at a series of velocities in both the X and Y directions on a treadmill (see \textbf{Fig. 4(B)}).
+Human walking exhibits a wider range of speeds in the forward (X) direction compared to the lateral (Y) direction.
+Therefore, the velocity range in the X direction was from 0.5 m/s to 1.5 m/s (13 trials), while the velocity range in the Y direction was from 0.25 m/s to 0.75 m/s (7 trials).
+The actual positions between the robot and AprilTag were obtained by an optical motion capture system simultaneously.

+\textbf{Test 3}: We performed validation tests to assess the accuracy of camera-based human motion detection using the optical motion capture system for comparison.
+The setup of this test is shown in \textbf{Fig. 4(C)}, and the subject walked on a treadmill at speeds from 0.5 m/s to 1.5 m/s (5 trials), while the cane robot was positioned in front of the treadmill to detect the position of the human.
+We validated camera accuracy by comparing the detected position between the legs' midpoint and the fixed AprilTag with the distance obtained from the optical motion capture system.